DieseKartoffel/A-Star/README.md

 # A-Star
 An implementation of A* pathfinding done for a coursework in Java with data structure implementation for graph creation and navigation.
+Graphs can also be printed by using println(g) or g.toString().
 Graphs are created by loading formatted comma seperated values in .cav files

 ### Input Format (.cav file)